 Speaking of shopping, I have to admit that when infants/toddlers are screaming their little heads off and the mom just continues to shop like nothing is happening and ignores the cries while the other shoppers, like me, are about to pull their hair out, it’s time to stop shopping, leave the store and tend to the child.

-And in defense of all the infants, toddlers and young children out there, their idea of a fun day is usually not being pushed around in a stroller or pulled along by the hand all day long at the nearest mall.
+And in defense of all the infants, toddlers, and young children out there, their idea of a fun day is usually not being pushed around in a stroller or pulled along by the hand all day long at the nearest mall.

-Tolerance from others and a quick response from the parent is usually all that is needed, unless said baby is on a plane.
+Tolerance from others and a quick response from the parent is usually all that is needed unless the said baby is on a plane.
 That’s when you call in the big gun – my husband. 🙂

 1. When dining out with young children or infants, get to the restaurant before the dinner crowd.

 2. Always have books or small, soft, noiseless toys for your toddler to play with while waiting on your meal to be served.

 3. When shopping with young children/babies, keep their eating and sleeping schedule in mind.

 Don’t give in and buy that toy just to shush that child.
-When a child throws himself on the floor and begins to wail, calmly pick the child up and exit the store.
+When a child throws himself on the floor and begins to wail, calmly grab your child and head for the nearest exit.
 He will soon learn that he can’t have everything he wants.